 About 10% of patients who had an Athrosamid injection went on to have a total knee replacement.

-Safety data has extended to about 15 years, with 90 knees having a knee replacement after Arthrosamid.
+Safety data extend to approximately 15 years, with 90 knees undergoing knee replacement after Arthrosamid.
 This cohort has had no reports of problems during or after the knee replacement.

-Do higher-risk patients, such as diabetes or obese patients, have a different response?
+Do higher-risk patients, such as those with diabetes or obesity, have a different response?

 Perhaps.
-The effectiveness of Arthrosamid drops by about 10% compared to nondiabetic patients.
+The effectiveness of Arthrosamid drops is approximately 10% lower than in nondiabetic patients.
 However, having diabetes is not a contraindication.
 For obese patients, the effect of Arthrosamid is similar to that of non-obese patients.
-Losing weight will also help with pain reduction.
+Losing weight can also help alleviate pain.

 Can people with a history of active cancer have Arthrosamid gel?